avalanche-development/swagger-header-middleware/README.md

 ]
 ```

-Two different http errors may be thrown from this middleware.

-- 406 Not Acceptable - when the client's content-type or accept headers don't match swagger spec
-- 500 Internal Server Error - when the app's outbound content fails swagger validation

-Finally, if a json string is passed in, then this middleware will automatically attach a `application/json` content-type header... only if a header is not already provided.
+If a json string is passed in, then this middleware will automatically attach a `application/json` content-type header... only if a header is not already provided.
 To override this overreaching behavior, simply attach your own header before this is hit.

 ## Development

 This library is in active development.
-Some things are not yet supported (such as wildcard content-types).
+Some things are not yet supported (such as detecting non-json header types).

 ### Tests